aswatisrl/vidi-mqtt-driver/README.md

 - 20 GB storage

 ### Login to the container repository
-The container are hosted on the GitHub repository.
+The containers are hosted in a GitHub repository.
 By issuing the `docker compose up` command, Docker will try to pull the images from the GitHub repository.
 Since the repository is not publicly accessible, you need a valid username and password to pull the containers.
 You should have received the credentials *GH_USERNAME* and *GH_PASSWORD* by your sales representative.

 Open a console on the host machine (the one that will run the containers) and run the command: